yeoman/yeoman.io/app/codelab/local-storage.md

 ## Use redux-localstorage

-The Redux store should be configured (`src/app/store/configureStore.js`) to use storage:
+The Redux store should be configured to use storage.
+Replace the whole your `src/app/store/configureStore.js` by this code:

 ```js
 import {compose, createStore} from 'redux';